2013 GMC Sierra 1500 Hybrid Performance

 Acceleration and Power

-The 2013 Sierra Hybrid is powered by a 6.0-liter V8 that produces 332 horsepower and 367 pound-feet of torque, and is paired with a four-speed automatic transmission, that contains two electric motors tied to the Sierra Hybrid’s battery pack.
-With either two- or four-wheel drive, the Sierra Hybrid earns EPA fuel economy estimates of 20/23 mpg city/highway, which are among the best ratings in the class.
+The 2013 Sierra Hybrid is powered by a 6.0-liter V8 that produces 332 horsepower and 367 pound-feet of torque.
+The V8 is paired with a four-speed automatic transmission that contains two electric motors tied to the Sierra Hybrid’s battery pack.
+With either two- or four-wheel drive, the Sierra Hybrid earns an EPA fuel economy estimate of 20/23 mpg city/highway, which is among the best ratings in the class.
 Only the 2013 V6-powered Ram 1500 can match the Sierra Hybrid’s 21 mpg combined fuel economy rating.

 Critics give slightly differing opinions on the Sierra Hybrid’s powertrain.
 Some think the power comes on immediately, while others note a slight delay before the gas engine kicks in.
 For the most part, though, they agree that there is plenty of power on tap.
-One reviewer mentions that the transmission “is responsive.”
+One reviewer mentions that the transmission responds quickly.